KrystinaGerke/KrystinaGerke/README.md

 - 👋 Hi, I’m @KrystinaGerke
 - 👀 I’m interested in coding, sewing, photography, hydroponics, clean eating, and gaming!
-- 🌱 I recently finished a fullstack bootcamp at CareerFoundry.
+- 🌱 I finished a fullstack bootcamp at CareerFoundry in Feb 2022.
 - 📫 How to reach me - krystinamgerke@gmail.com

 <!---